Effective: December 2010

 Court found that school board had no justifiable basis for prohibiting the use of unobtrusive, hand-held tape recording devices at its public meetings and that such a prohibition was far too restrictive when viewed in light of the legislative scheme embodied in the Open Meetings Law.
 Court affirmed the judgment annulling the Board's resolution prohibiting tape recording.

 Mitzner v.
-Goshen Central School District Board of Education and Superintendent Colistra, Supreme Court, Orange Co, April 15, 1993 --
+Goshen Central School District Board of Education and Superintendent Colistra, Supreme Court, Orange County, April 15, 1993 -- (pdf)

 Court held that invalidation of Town Board's denial of the petitioner's permit was not warranted where notice of three special meetings, all scheduled less than a week in advance, was given to the local newspaper and posted in the Town Clerk's office on the same days as the meetings.
 Court state that notice was given within "a reasonable time prior to" the meetings and even if such notice was not in full compliance of the Law, invalidation was not appropriate where a new hearing would be held.